Understanding MIDI files

 Live exports MIDI files with a resolution of 96 ppq, which means a 16th note can be divided into 24 steps.
 All MIDI events are shifted to this grid accordingly when exported.
-Bear this in mind in case you notice that the position of MIDI information like note and controller events have changed when exporting to MIDI files.
+You might notice that the position of MIDI information, like note and controller events, has changed when exporting to MIDI files.

 General MIDI is an enhancement of the original MIDI standard.
 It describes minimal sound generator/content conditions.
 The data itself is stored as standard MIDI files (see above).
 Live does currently not support automatic sound assignment following the GM standard.

-When trying to import MIDI files from NI Maschine into Live, please note that it needs some preparation in Maschine.
+When trying to import MIDI files from NI Maschine into Live, some preparation is required.
 You can find more information in this video tutorial.
-In order to directly record MIDI from Maschine into Live, please watch this video.
+To directly record MIDI from Maschine into Live, please watch this video.